 Your RIT Computer Account and Your RIT Email address will be provisioned once you confirm your enrollment.
-If you have not received the account activation email, please contact the ITS Service Desk for further help by emailing firstname.lastname@example.org or calling 585-475-4357.
+If you have not received the account activation email, please contact the RIT Service Center for further help at help.rit.edu or calling 585-475-5000.

 RIT provides Multi-Factor Authentication (MFA) as an extra layer of security for systems that store sensitive data.
 MFA is a way of ensuring that only you are able to access your accounts in these applications.
 In addition to your username and password, MFA requires you to provide an additional verification step to prove it is really you accessing your account.
 All RIT students’ need to enroll in MFA.
 Steps on how to enroll or to more about how MFA works can be found here https://www.rit.edu/its/mfa.

 *Current RIT community members/current students who already have an active RIT computer account will not receive an activation email as your current RIT account will remain the same.

 The RIT Computer Account will be used to: